This is the story of how I became fluent in Japanese, including the ability to read novels, within a year.

 I watched nearly all of the eight seasons (available at that time, there are 14 now) in April to July and various other programs recorded off of TV, forcing myself to get 20 sentences each day before going to bed.

 During each review, I would imagine using the short sentence in a real situation.
 I believe this is key.
 I did not miss a day so the reviews never piled up.
-Make a commitment and stick to it no matter what.
+Commit and stick to it no matter what.

-5. I started reading novels of a popular author in a genre that I liked
+5. I started reading novels of a famous author in a genre that I liked